isar/isar/docs/docs/queries.md

 ### Query modifiers

 Sometimes it is necessary to build a query based on some conditions or for different values.
-Isar has a very powerful tool to build conditional queries:
+Isar has a very powerful tool for building conditional queries:

 | Modifier              | Description                                          |
 | --------------------- | ---------------------------------------------------- |